t100n/cr3ativ-conference/readme.txt

 == Changelog ==

+= 1.0.4 =
+* One final change, forgot to update the media queries for new widgets.

 = 1.0.3 =
 * Had to remove line break on the session-widget.php added by our lovely new kitten inadvertently while I was making my last update to fix the headers already sent message.